Ditch the motor and discover the beauty of the city

 Nasser Abu Shehab, the RTA’s director of strategic planning, hopes these actions will allow the city to hit its latest target: to increase the number of walking trips taken by Dubai’s population by at least 20 per cent by 2013.
 Want to help make it happen?
 Pound the pavements tonight!

+Time: A leisurely one to two hours.
 Good for: Walking, with the option of a water-taxi ride at the end.
 Best for: Visitors and culture vultures.

 Start at Khalid Bin Al Waleed metro station and walk towards the creek (away from BurJuman); turn left when you reach the water and head along the promenade, where you’ll see dhows offering tours and night cruises.
 About 15 minutes along the creek, the buildings ahead will morph into a sandy colour with traditional wind towers.
 When you reach the Government of Dubai building, walk towards it (beside the Bedouin camp).
 Ahead you’ll find the Bastakiya Quarter, originally built at the end of the 1800s; it was reconstructed in 1944 from sea stones and gypsum.
 Follow the narrow paths and you’ll come across a coin museum and the Heritage House.
 Follow the path out of the complex and turn right towards Dubai Museum (you can go inside for Dhs3).
 Walk to the right alongside the Grand Mosque; take the path on the right after the mosque and you’ll reach the souk.
 Head left and you’ll come to the water taxi station – enjoy a cruise across the river for Dhs1.